| November 2, 2025

 The grace of our Lord Jesus Christ, the love of God, and the communion of the Holy Spirit be with you all.
 And also with you.

-God speaks to us in scripture reading, preaching, and song
+WORD God speaks to us in scripture reading, preaching, and song |

-A reading from Deuteronomy.
+A reading from Daniel.

 Word of God, Word of Life.
 Thanks be to God.